NeXt-Warning-System/documentation/xws-contact-api/design/api.md

 -> ContactLanguage - Contact can only have one language -> ContactStatus - denotes if contact is active or removed -> ContactUser - denotes user category of contact i.e. Public, Partner, Opt-out, Staff, System.
 Cannot by null and only one entry
--> RegisteredDate - denotes time and date contact was added to the system.
-SHould be represented using [ISO 8601 standard](https://www.gov.uk/government/publications/open-standards-for-government/date-times-and-time-stamps-standard)
+-> RegisterDate - denotes time and date contact was added to the system.
+Should be represented using [ISO 8601 standard](https://www.gov.uk/government/publications/open-standards-for-government/date-times-and-time-stamps-standard)
--> RegisteredMethod - denotes methodof contact registration -> UpdateDate - denotes time and date contact was last updated in the system.
-SHould be represented using [ISO 8601 standard](https://www.gov.uk/government/publications/open-standards-for-government/date-times-and-time-stamps-standard)
+-> RegisterMethod - denotes method of contact registration -> UpdateDate - denotes time and date contact was last updated in the system.
+Should be represented using [ISO 8601 standard](https://www.gov.uk/government/publications/open-standards-for-government/date-times-and-time-stamps-standard).
+Can be null.
+-> UpdateReason - denotes reason for last contact update -> CancelDate - denotes time and date contact was removed from the system.
+Should be represented using [ISO 8601 standard](https://www.gov.uk/government/publications/open-standards-for-government/date-times-and-time-stamps-standard).
+Can be null.
+-> CancelReason - denotes reason for removal of contact
 ~~~~

 Possible additions